ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 ```
 serverlogauthcode=xxxxx
 ```
-In addition to permanently turning on server logging, you can provide a cheat code in your input that, if it matches the serverlogauthcode, will enable server logging for that input.
+In addition to permanently turning on server and/or user logging, you can provide a cheat code in your input that, if it matches the serverlogauthcode, will enable server and user logging for that input.
 This code is hidden from CS processing so it will not impact NL processing.

 ```